 "Simple persons live within the happiness of their inner world."-- Transformation by R. Johnson

-of growing maturity, a ripening of the self into what some call satori, enlightenment or salvation, among other descriptions of this experience.
+In most every spiritual tradition there is a sense of growing maturity, a ripening of the self into what some call satori, enlightenment or salvation, among other descriptions of this experience.
 Author and Jungian psychologist Robert Johnson discusses this in his book, Transformation.

-of consciousness.
+He writes there are three levels of consciousness.
 They are universal the world over, yet in industrialized societies the progression of these experiences is made all the more difficult by our very advances in book learning and complex societies.
 The level of all mankind, endowed to each of us by nature is what he describes as 'simple consciousness,' followed by 'complex consciousness,' the "usual state of educated Western man, and an 'enlightened' state of consciousness, known only to a very few individuals."

-comes to very few men only after much work and training by highly motivated individuals.
+Enlightenment, Johnson reckons, comes to very few men only after much work and training by highly motivated individuals.
 He recounts a simple story to illustrate these notions: 'the simple man comes home in the evening wondering what's for dinner; the complex man comes home pondering the imponderables of fate, and the enlightened man comes home wondering what's for dinner.

 "Simple man and enlightened man have much in common, including a direct, uncomplicated view of life, and so they react in similar ways."